Girish1704/m365/unlock-ai-powered-future-work-with-microsoft-365-copilot+agents/Labfiles/exercise-9.md

    - Asks about location (home/office) and saves as variable
    - Provides troubleshooting steps
    - Asks if issue is resolved
-   - Offers ticket creation with location in subject
+   - Offers ticket creation if not resolved

-1. **Connect to Freshdesk flow:**
+1. **Connect the topic to the Freshdesk flow:**
    - Find the escalation point where user says issue is NOT resolved
    - Click **+** > **Add a tool** > Select **Freshdesk**
-   - Map the Subject and Description inputs with topic variables
+   - Map the Subject and Description variables to the flow inputs

 1. Add a confirmation message:
    ```
    I've created a support ticket for your connectivity issue.
 Our IT team will contact you shortly.
    ```

-1. Verify variable scope settings (enable "Can be used by other topics" if needed).

 1. Click **Save**.

-### Task 6: Create HardwareSupportAssistant Topic
+### Task 7: Create HardwareSupportAssistant Topic

 In this task, you will create a comprehensive topic for hardware issues.